 Huntsville Square is adding a new phase of mixed-use development on a portion of the old Valley Elementary School site in downtown.
 The new phase is planned to include the Compass Rose Lodge, First Lift Coffee Shop, the Huntsville Astronomic and Lunar Observatory (HALO), event spaces, and restaurants.
-While honoring the community's small town feel and architectural heritage, the new amenities will benefit the Huntsville by offering community gathering space, lodging, learning opportunities, and add economic vitality through additional tax base.
+While honoring the community's small town feel and architectural heritage, the new amenities will benefit Huntsville by offering community gathering space, lodging, learning opportunities, and add economic vitality through additional tax base.
 Most of the property will remain open as beautifully landscaped common area adorned with grass, trees, walkways, benches and more.

 Compass Rose Lodge, anchor of the project will offer 15 beautifully-appointed rooms for nightly rental.
 The Lodge will offer inviting indoor and outdoor common areas, with available event spaces -- the perfect venue for business retreats and meetings.
 Huntsville Square could not be positioned in a better area to enjoy each season to the fullest with a wide array of activities from spring skiing to summer paddle boarding.
 After a long day of activities guests can return to Huntsville Square for some of the best food options in Ogden Valley.

 The Huntsville Astronomic and Lunar Observatory (HALO) will be one of the only amenities of its kind in an easily-accessible downtown setting.
 HALO's initial catadioptric telescope was generously donated by Dr. John Sohl a physicist with Weber State University.
 The telescope was even used by world-renowned physicist Dr. Stephen Hawking during a trip of his to WSU.
-Lodge guests and the community visitors will be able to view our neighboring celestial bodies with great detail such as the rings of Saturn or the bands and Jupiter's Galilean Moons.
+Lodge guests and the community visitors will be able to view our neighboring celestial bodies with great detail such as the rings of Saturn or Jupiter's Galilean Moons.
 Views of spectacular deep sky objects including galaxies, nebulae, and globular clusters await those wishing to peer farther into the heavens.

 First Lift Coffee will serve early birds en route to the mountain seeking the first lift of each ski day, as well as those who enjoy sleeping in, and curling up in a comfortable setting with a warm cup of joe.
 The coffee shop will offer a complete selection of specialty beverages, along with breakfast and baked items.